raymondlingxiao/cs527-randoop/README.md

 * Please use Intelij's auto import and select `gradle` project.

 ### To Start Generating test cases
+* *Notice!* You must have all your .java compiled in your subject file
 * Use the `randoop_preload/src/getClassesName.java`, specify your subject path in line 9.
 * Obtained the generated `classes.txt`.
 * Copy your subject to `YourRandoopDir/src/main/java/`.
 * Before you run `YourRandoopDir/src/main/java/randoop/main/Main.java`
 * Prepare VM options command with your jacoco file path: